City breaks trip

 For a sweet ending to your meal, try the Dalmatian “kroštule” (deep-fried pastry) and then raise a toast with a sweet Prosecco dessert wine.

-After breakfast we will be going on an excursion (cca.
-6h) to the gorgeous Dalmatian city of Šibenik where we will take a look around the jaw-dropping historical centre of the oldest Croatian city on the Adriatic coast.
+After breakfast you will be going on an excursion (cca.
+6h) to the gorgeous Dalmatian city of Šibenik where you will take a look around the jaw-dropping historical centre of the oldest Croatian city on the Adriatic coast.
 The tall stone houses, churches and monasteries, narrow winding streets, endless steps, arched passageways and the remains of the city walls create an archaic and romantic Mediterranean atmosphere – with the Cathedral of St. James, which is also inscribed on the UNESCO World Heritage List.

 The House of Dalmatian Prosciutto has a curing shed where prosciutto and other cured meats are processed using traditional Dalmatian methods, a small ethnographic museum, a delicatessen, a vineyard where select wine grape varieties are grown and an olive grove.

 Breakfast and hotel check-out.
 If you still have some spare time left, explore the old Matejuška fishing wharf – where you can still sense the spirits of Split's most famous star-crossed lovers Roko and Cicibela – or take a stroll through Varoš to the Marjan viewpoint, which offers a spectacular view of the city, with the old 16th century Jewish Cemetery sitting right next to it.
 Of course, you can also sit in one of the cafés and indulge in the favourite pastime of Split's denizens – sipping coffee and observing the surrounding hubbub.

 We will double-check availability and make reservations for your rooms, restaurants, guides etc.